 At the Town, much of the work being done is focused on sustainability.
 The Town committed to The Natural Step (TNS) for a Sustainable Canmore in 2004.
 The Natural Step provides a framework to help communities make smart economic decisions to move them step-by-step towards a successful and sustainable future.

 The aim is that the resulting difference between the Impact and the Offset is at least zero, or that the Offsets exceed the Impacts.
-The following guide explains the process in more detail: pdf SSR Public Guide (222 KB)
+The following guide explains the process in more details: pdf SSR Public Guide (198 KB)

 The process also provides for public participation.
 After a presentation by the developer, comments and questions from the public are invited.
 The simple question being asked is “what net benefit is there from your project for the community of Canmore and what will your project do to help to sustain Canmore into the future?”
 While this may appear to be a simple question to answer, it does require a substantial change of thought and innovative and unique solutions to be able to clearly demonstrate “benefit”.